sruffner/figurecomposer/windist/fc_readme.txt

 The uninstaller is accessible from the FigureComposer program folder, or via the Add/Remove Programs feature in Control Panel (called "Programs and Features" in Windows 7).

-System Requirements:
+System Requirements for Release 5.5.0:
   -- Windows 7 or greater.
-Only tested on Windows 7 32-bit and Windows 10 64-bit.
-The installer will install a 32-bit
+Tested on Windows 7 (32-bit), 10 (64-bit), and 11 (64-bit).
+The installer will install a
-  launcher on a 32-bit system and a 64-bit launcher on a 64-bit system.
+  32-bit launcher on a 32-bit system and a 64-bit launcher on a 64-bit system.
 It is assumed that the user installs a 64-bit JVM under 64-bit Windows!
-  -- Java runtime environment with major version 8.
-It is recommended that users install the latest public release of Java 8.
+  -- Java runtime environment with major version 11.
+It is recommended that users install the latest public release of Java 11.
 If no suitable JRE is found, the application will not launch.
-Users are also welcome to try the next long-term support release of the Java runtime, Java 11.
   -- A 2GHz or better computer with 2-4GB RAM.

-** In an upcoming release we plan to migrate FC to compile against Java 11, which, like Java 8, is a long-term support version.
-This release will also come with its own custom-tailored JRE, so that it will no longer be necessary to install a JRE separately.
+IMPORTANT: If you use any Matlab script in the FigureComposer Matlab support package that requires a supporting JAR file, that JAR also requires JDK11-compliance.
+You must update your Matlab installation to use a Java 11 runtime environment rather than the default Java 8 runtime that comes with Matlab.
+Matlab is unlikely to include a Java 11 runtime as the default any time soon, but it has supported OpenJDK 11 (Eclipse Adoptium, Amazon Corretto) since R2023a.

 Support Website: https://sites.google.com/a/srscicomp.com/figure-composer
 Support email: sruffner@srscicomp.com